sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 1. `bob` is automatically and instantly redirected to a pre-provisioned instance and given a password reset link.
 That instance has a random domain (eg. `xyz.sourcegraph.com`).
 From now on, all `@acme-corp.com` emails will be redirected to that instance (see Case 1).
 2. An alert is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published)
-3. :large_yellow_circle: inbound SDR routes to the Named SDR
+3. 🟡 inbound SDR routes to the Named SDR
-4. :large_red_circle: Named SDR converts to Opp
+4. 🟠 Named SDR converts to Opp
 5. Named SDR notifies assigned AE/CE
    1.Auto email from Salesforce upon Conversion
-   1. [INTERNAL] :large_red_circle: Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
+   1. [INTERNAL] 🟠 Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
-6. :large_green_circle: The customer engineers takes over from here, go to[Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)
+6. 🟢 The customer engineers takes over from here, go to[Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)

 ##### Case 2.2 the account is NOT a named account in SFDC

 1. `bob` is automatically and instantly redirected to a pre-provisioned instance and given a password reset link.
 That instance has a random domain (eg. `xyz.sourcegraph.com`).
 From now on, all `@acme-corp.com` emails will be redirected to that instance (see Case 1).
 1. An alert is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published)
-1. :large_yellow_circle: Inbound SDR converts to Opp
+1. 🟡 Inbound SDR converts to Opp
-1. :large_yellow_circle: Inbound SDR uses Round Robin to assign AE/CE
+1. 🟡 Inbound SDR uses Round Robin to assign AE/CE
-1. :large_yellow_circle: Inbound SDR notifies assigned AE/CE
+1. 🟡 Inbound SDR notifies assigned AE/CE
    1.Auto-email from Salesforce upon Conversion
-   1. [INTERNAL] :large_red_circle: Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
+   1. [INTERNAL] 🟠 Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
-1. :large_green_circle: from there, this is similar to Case 2.1 from **step 6**.
+1. 🟢 from there, this is similar to Case 2.1 from **step 6**.

 #### Case 3: the email domain is NOT pre-qualified